Kachit/helpers/README.md

-helpers
+helpers library
 =======

-helpers for arrays, strings and others.
+helpers library for arrays, strings and others.